 Once an offer is received you must reply within 10 working days or risk losing your place.
 Once you have accepted your offer, you will be sent further information on enrolment and start dates.

-If you are not offered a place on the HND Music course, you may be offered a place on the NC Music course instead.
+If you are not offered a place on the HND Music course, you may be offered a place on the Introduction to Professional Musicianship course instead.